Sycoraxya/probable-sniffle/README.md

 ## USAGE

-Drop the HTML somewhere in your document, add the css to your stylesheet and call the script using:
+Drop the HTML somewhere in your document, add styling (you can use the style.css as a base) and call the script using:

 ```js
 (function () {